kumarakom/code-quiz/README.md

 ![](assets/images/firstimagewithtimer.jpg)
    * Image 2 : shows when a correct choice made
 ![](assets/images/secondimagecorrectanswer.jpg)
    * Image 3 : shows when a wrong choice made
 ![](assets/images/thirdimagewronganswer.jpg)
+   * Wrong answers are penalized with, subtracting 10 seconds from second remaining

 * HTML appended page that features:
-    * Final score based on calculated time remaining
+    * Final score based on calculated seconds remaining
     * A Summary of how many questions answered correctly
     * Input area to record initials
     * A Submit button which save to local storage